-In the EU, the development of the digital euro has reached an advanced stage.
+In the Eurozone, the development of the digital euro has reached an advanced stage.
 The European Central Bank (ECB) began exploring the feasibility of a digital euro (DE) through several reports and a public consultation in 2020 and 2021.
 The ECB proposed a two-tier system for a general-purpose digital currency and launched a two-year investigation phase in July 2021 to address key design and distribution challenges.
 This phase involved focus groups, prototyping, and conceptual work.
 By November 2023, the ECB began a "preparation phase" which focuses on finalizing a digital euro rulebook, selecting providers for platform development, and conducting testing.
-This phase aims to incentivize banks and payment service providers to distribute the digital euro and ensure free, widely accepted payments.